KaOS

-KaOS is an Arch-based Linux distribution built around the latest version of the KDE desktop environment.
-It includes LibreOffice and other popular software applications based on the Qt toolkit.
+KaOS is an independent Linux distribution based on the Qt software development toolkit.
+It includes Calligra and other KDE Applications.

 History

-The first version of KaOS was released as "KdeOS" in 2013.
-To prevent confusion between the distribution's name and the desktop environment KDE, the name was changed to "KaOS" in September 2013.
+Initial prerelease development work on the project took place under the provisional codename "KdeOS" from May to August 2013.
+To prevent confusion between the distribution's name and the KDE desktop environment, the name was changed to "KaOS" in September 2013.

+In February 2026, KaOS 2026.02 was released, dropping its previous KDE Plasma desktop after 12 years for a Niri/Noctalia setup, to avoid using Systemd.
+The KaOS developers adopted Limine as the default bootloader and intend to use Dinit as the default init system.

 Features

-KaOS is distributed via an ISO image, and exclusively supports 64-bit x86 processors.
+KaOS is distributed via an optical disc image, and exclusively supports 64-bit x86 processors.

-KaOS is a desktop rolling release, built from scratch with a very specific focus.
-The focus on one desktop environment (KDE Plasma 6), one toolkit (Qt), one architecture (x86 64), with an emphasis on evaluating and selecting the most suitable tools and applications.
+KaOS follows a rolling release model, built from scratch with a specific focus on one software framework (Qt) and one architecture (x86-64), with an emphasis on evaluating and selecting the most suitable tools and applications.